-- 4.11 Since the 2017 review, a further evidence base review has been undertaken.
-This identifies that the 15km zone is still appropriate and is supported by more recent visitor survey data (Panter & Liley, 2019). - 4.12 Using data from surrounding local authorities, pooled by the SAC Partnership, the review sets out the potential future housing growth around the SAC through to 2040.
+- 4.15 Since the 2017 review, a further evidence base review has been undertaken the Planning Evidence Base Review.
+This identifies that the 15km zone is still appropriate and is supported by more recent visitor survey data (Panter & Liley, 2019). - 4.16 Using data from surrounding local authorities, pooled by the SAC Partnership, the review sets out the potential future housing growth around the SAC through to 2040.
 This indicates a likely scale of growth of around 14% within 0-15km of the SAC, with a total of 42,529 new houses anticipated.
 While these figures are necessarily indicative they do relate to all local authority boundaries that clip the 15km and therefore provide an indication of the scale of the in-combination effects of growth across authority boundaries.

-4.13 In light of this growth, the review sets out the necessary mitigation required and draws in particular on the detailed implementation plans (relating to car-parking and to site-users) which have been commissioned by the SAC Partnership.
-The review summarises the costs and sets out the mitigation measures necessary, providing the detail to allow adverse effects on integrity to be ruled out for incombination effects of recreation on Cannock Chase SAC.
-The review extends to the period to 2040 and it is anticipated that the current mitigation approach will run until 2022, when it will be updated in line with the Evidence Base Review.
+4.17 In light of this growth, the review sets out the necessary mitigation required and draws in particular on the detailed implementation plans (relating to car-parking and to site-users) which were commissioned by the SAC Partnership.
+The review summarises the costs and sets out the mitigation measures necessary, providing the detail to allow adverse effects on integrity to be ruled out for in-combination effects of recreation on Cannock Chase SAC.